ZoeLawson/mcc_tools_tech/Week06-LightweightMarkup/Homework/MDriz_markdown.md

 **My recommendation** to Aunt Betty will be the Crock Pot. *Best* for budget-conscious cooks who enjoys preparing simple, hearty meals slowly.

 Crock-Pot |       Instant Pot |
 -----------------|-------------|
-Easy to use
+Easy to use         m
 Great for entertaining
-                                        mi

 [This will be a link to the crock-pot website](https://www.crock-pot.com)